High-intensity training causes gastric ulcers in horses through a combination of gastric splashing, diet, lifestyle and stressors.

 Whether horse racing, eventing, endurance, dressage, barrel racers all involve a rigorous workload.

-Gastric ulcers account for the 90% of the cases of the horses taken to the vet for treatment.
-When the horse is subjected to rigorous training and a huge workload, it experiences various factors that result in the formation of the ulcers.
+When the horse is subjected to rigorous training and a huge workload, it experiences various factors that result in the formation of gastric ulcers.

 When a horse participates in high intensity exercise, their stomach contracts and the acid splashes up onto the non-protected area of the stomach.
 This is what’s known as gastric splashing.
 Read this article to find out more about Gastric Splashing and how to prevent it.